[amazon_auto_links id="280537"]

 Did you know that besides warming the planet, air pollution also affects the climate?
 Gasses like carbon dioxide which are released from burning fossil fuels like coal and oil can act like a thick blanket around our planet.

-It traps the heat that comes from the sun in our atmosphere.
-Global warming is the process of the Earth’s temperature rising as a result of this stored heat.
+It traps the heat that comes from the sun in our atmosphere, hence global warming is the process of the Earth’s temperature rising as a result of this stored heat.

 They also have a specific temperature they are used to living in.
-Imagine if suddenly it becomes too hot in your house, it will be so tough for us to survive.
-Animals don’t even have homes, Have ever thought about how they are surviving?
-Think about this once.
+Imagine if suddenly it becomes too hot in your house, it will be so tough for us to survive, the same goes with animals.

 7. Mitigation and Solutions